DETAILED ACTION

 a data extraction engine executed by the processor and configured to:

-generate N-grams by analyzing the neighboring words associated with the entity text present in the predetermined format type of the document based on a threshold measurement criterion and combining the extracted neighboring words in a pre-defined order (col. 11, lines 18-41: the corresponding content elements may be identified using n-gram analysis in some implementations, in which n-grams of a chosen token length, e.g, 2 words or tokens, or 3 words/tokens, or n-gram occurs such as nearby words may be performed);
+generate N-grams by analyzing the neighboring words associated with the entity text present in the predetermined format type of the document based on a threshold distance measurement criterion and combine the extracted neighboring words in a pre-defined order (col. 11, lines 18-41: the corresponding content elements may be identified using n-gram analysis in some implementations, in which n-grams of a chosen token length, e.g, 2 words or tokens, or 3 words/tokens, or n-gram occurs such as nearby words may be performed);

-train a neural network model based on the tokenized words in the N-gram, wherein the trained neural network model is implemented for extracting data from documents (col. 9, line 63 – col. 10, line 25: the preliminary content extraction tools/models may include one or more machine learning models trained to perform optical character recognition (OCR) and the related-content group descriptor (RGD) extracted from the target document image may comprise text tokens, e.g., characters or words and their bounding boxes (coordinates).
+train a neural network model based on the tokenized words in the N-gram, wherein the trained neural network model is employed for automatically extracting relevant data from documents (col. 9, line 63 – col. 10, line 25: the preliminary content extraction tools/models may include one or more machine learning models trained to perform optical character recognition (OCR) and the related-content group descriptor (RGD) extracted from the target document image may comprise text tokens, e.g., characters or words and their bounding boxes (coordinates).

 Appalaraju discloses extracting content from an image of a document.
 Appalaraju, however, does not disclose the input document is a predetermined format type.